Who's That Knocking at My Door: Reception

 American critic Roger Ebert gave the film an extremely positive review after its world premiere at the Chicago International Film Festival in November 1967 (when it still went by the name I Call First).
 He called the film "a work that is absolutely genuine, artistically satisfying and technically comparable to the best films being made anywhere.
 I have no reservations in describing it as a great moment in American movies."
 Variety described the film as "more of a class exercise than a commercially sound film".
 The review later stated, "Scorsese occasionally brings the film to life, as in a weekend drive by J.R. and two buddies to an upstate village where the camera shows up their 'big city' shallowness in comparison to the townspeople.
 Generally, however, his script and direction lack any dramatic value and give far too much exposure to sexual fantasies on the part of the boy."

-When the film received its theatrical release two years later, Ebert admitted that he had been perhaps too eager with his first review, admitting that "Scorsese was occasionally too obvious, and the film has serious structural flaws."
+When the film received its theatrical release more than a year later, Ebert admitted that he had been perhaps too eager with his first review, admitting that "Scorsese was occasionally too obvious, and the film has serious structural flaws."
 However, he was still highly positive towards the film, and suggested that "It is possible that with more experience and maturity Scorsese will direct more polished, finished films."
 Vincent Canby of The New York Times acknowledged that Scorsese has "composed a fluid, technically proficient movie, more intense and sincere than most commercial releases."
 However, he felt Scorsese hadn't "succeeded in making a drama that is really much more aware than the characters themselves.
 The result is a movie that is as precise—and as small—as a contact print."

-On Rotten Tomatoes the film holds an approval rating of 71% based on 21 reviews, with an average rating of 5.9/10.
-On Metacritic, the film has a weighted average score of 63 out of 100 based on nine critics, indicating "generally favorable reviews."
+On Rotten Tomatoes the film holds an approval rating of 71% based on 24 reviews, with an average rating of 6/10.
+On Metacritic, the film has a weighted average score of 63 out of 100 based on nine critics, indicating "generally favorable reviews".

-Notable appearances and cameos

-Martin Scorsese's mother, Catherine, appears briefly as J.R.'s mother cooking at the beginning of the film and serving food near the end.
-Mrs. Scorsese would continue to appear in many of her son's films until her death in 1997.
-Scorsese himself appears uncredited as one of the gangsters.
-To this day, he still makes cameo appearances in many of his films.

-The role of Sally Gaga is played by Michael Scala, the father of NYC Council District 32 2017 candidate and former rapper Michael "Pizon" Scala.